rasmoller/AFE-Angular-handin/hand-in-1.md

 -   `F6.1.4` Field `amount` is required
 -   `F6.1.5` Field `currency` is required
 -   `F6.1.6` Field `date` is required
--   `F6.1.7` Each transaction shall present the option to remove itself _MISSING_
+-   `F6.1.7` Each transaction shall present the option to remove itself

 ## Design requirements